Solo travelling: the good, the bad & the ugly

 - 3 min read

-As someone who has been traveling the world for years now, oftentimes alone, I definitely have firsthand experience of the best and worst parts of solo female traveling.
-I will always advocate for solo traveling, but we also have to openly talk about the downsides of it.
-I am hoping that talking about everything and anything related to traveling will encourage women across the globe to travel alone while also being aware of the potential bad sides of it.
+As someone who has been travelling the world for years now, oftentimes alone, I definitely have firsthand experience of the best and worst parts of solo female travelling.
+I will always advocate for it, but we also have to openly talk about the downsides of this travel style.
+I am hoping that talking about everything and anything related to solo travelling will encourage women across the globe to travel alone while also being aware of the potential downsides of it.

 The good:

 And of course, your increased level of confidence.
-I mean, after climbing mountains with food poisoning or sleeping on the airport floor because a storm delayed all the flights, you learn to be so confident on your own that simple everyday tasks seem like a walk in the park.
-Going out for dinner alone?
-No problem, I do it all the time.
+I mean, after climbing mountains with food poisoning or sleeping on the airport floor because a storm delayed all the flights, you learn to be so confident on your own, so that simple, everyday tasks seem like a walk in the park.

 The bad: